bryanhd/pipelines-java/README.md

 [![Build Status](https://dev.azure.com/tothecloudinfo/InfraAsCode/_apis/build/status/bryanhd.pipelines-java?branchName=master)](https://dev.azure.com/tothecloudinfo/InfraAsCode/_build/latest?definitionId=2&branchName=master)

 # Contributing
+I hate Microsoft!
+Just kidding but do better at documentation.
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.